jfedor2/hid-remapper/README.md

 ## How to use the configuration tool

 A live version of the web configuration tool can be found [here](https://www.jfedor.org/hid-remapper-config/).
-It only works in Chrome and Chrome-based browsers.
-Unfortunately it doesn't seem to work on Chrome OS.
+It only works in Chrome and Chrome-based browsers (including ChromeOS).
 On Linux you might need to give yourself permissions to the appropriate `/dev/hidraw*` device.

 The input remapping mechanism is based on a list of _mappings_.
 Every mapping has an input and an output.
 Inputs and outputs are things like mouse buttons, mouse axes, keyboard keys etc. For example if you want the right mouse button to act as the left mouse button, add a mapping with input set to "Right button" and output set to "Left button".